mrgolfprat/backend_template/README.md

 # Features!
-build on node.js using Expressjs + Knex
+build on node.js using Express + Knex

 ### Plugin
 - Cookie-session